signalogic/SigSRF_SDK/pktlib_readme.md

 When DS_OPEN_PCAP_READ flag is in effect, the full return value should be saved and then supplied as the link_layer_info param in DSReadPcap() and DSFilterPacket().

 A return value < 0 indicates an error.
+If the pcap file was opened successfully before an error occurs, fp_pcap will contain the file handle and the application is responsible for either closing the file or reacting to the error message and continuing to use the file handle.

 <ins>uFlags Definitions</ins>